Welding Fume Exposure

-HSE plan to issue a Safety Alert to provide more detail on the control measures needed for welding.
+HSE issued a Safety Alert in 2019 to provide more detail on the control measures needed for welding.

 IOM agrees that no distinctions should be made between different base metals being welded when selecting appropriate control measures, and we endorse the advice from HSE.
 Our scientists are concerned that the lung cancer risks may apply to all metal fumes, not just welding fumes, and that the acceptable level of exposure may be well below those currently found in the industry.
 For this reason, we are now advising our customers to ensure that metal fume exposure amongst their workers is as low as technically possible, and certainly less than 1 mg/m3.